 Music has a deep effect on the human mind and emotions.
 There is one song in the history that has killed more than a hundred of its listeners.
 The song has been also linked to the death of the person who composed it.

-The song goes:
+The Suicide Song goes:

 “Gloomy is Sunday, with shadows I spend it all